ShantanilBagchi/ShantanilBagchi/README.md

 ## About Me

-Very Enthusiastic about the new developing technology and have a thirst to learn them.
-Rarity is in my blood, I am among the six percent of the world population with an O Negative blood group.

-- 💻 I’m currently a Front-End Web Developer.
+I am an Ex-Instrumentation and Control engineer with 4 yrs. experience in the Oil and Gas industry for a Fortune 500 company.
+My current focus is designing algorithms for estimating and tracking targets to get improved results over conventional methods.

-- 🌱 I'm currently learning Deep Learning, Computer Vision, NLP.
+- 🌱 I'm currently learning Data Science and Machine Learning skills.

 - 🔭 I’m looking to collaborate on **OpenSourced** projects on **ML/DL**